 The first room in the museum starts with a video called “The Ultimate Survival Guide.”
-The video segments cover everything about citizens’ lives in Sarajevo during the siege, from growing makeshift gardens to crossing streets under sniper fire to how to bury the dead without getting shot.
-The material is covered with old news footage and also accounts of survivors who recall what life was like in a city held under siege for an astonishing three years and eight months.
+The video segments cover everything about citizens’ lives in Sarajevo during the siege, from growing makeshift gardens, to crossing streets under sniper fire, to how to bury the dead without getting shot.
+The video features old news footage and also accounts of survivors who recall what life was like in a city held under siege for an astonishing three years and eight months.
 I remember watching the war on TV as it happened.
 As with everything in TV media, you become immune to the constant reporting of the same thing.
 Put some years between then and now, and I’m horrified the world let this siege happen.

 The video is more than an hour.
 If you’re an empathetic human being, the video likely will have made you tear up, or you may have at least sucked in your breath in astonished horror at some of the more graphic scenes.